Many of my clients complain of knots in their back; those aching, aggravating, tight spots that just never seem to go away. Perhaps you can relate.

-Hours of sitting and typing at your desk is an invitation for those little spots of tension take up residence in your neck, shoulder and back muscles.
+Hours of sitting and typing at your desk is an invitation for those little spots of tension take up residence in your neck, shoulder and back.
 Unfortunately, workouts can do the same.

-This is my FAVORITE trick is the tennis ball massage.
-I use it multiple times a week for the bundles of tension that live beneath my scapulae (teaching is not always easy on the body and scoliosis doesn't help).
+I use this trick throughout the week to fight off the bundles of tension that live beneath my shoulder blades (teaching is not always easy on the body and scoliosis doesn't help).

-1. Lay on the floor and place the tennis ball between your back and the floor (preferably on a a muscle, not on a bone or right on your spine).
+1. Lie on the floor and place a tennis ball between your back and the floor (place it under a muscle, not on a bone or your spine).

-2. Lean into the ball and roll it up and down along the tight muscles in your back.
+2. Lean into the ball and roll it up and down along the tight muscle/knot in your back.

-3. When you feel a point of pressure (a knot) hold the ball and lean into it until you feel the knot release.
+3. When you feel a point of pressure (a knot) hold the ball and relax into it until you feel the knot release.
 Breathe as you do because it might feel quite intense!

-Travel Tip: I often throw a tennis ball in the car on long road trips and use it by placing it between the seat back and my body.
+Travel Tip: Throw a tennis ball in the car on long road trips and use it by placing it between you back and the car seat to release knots while on the road.
 It works wonders!